-- 10.1 The College will seek to provide a supportive environment for those who make claims of discrimination and/or harassment.
-Any pupil who believes that they have been discriminated against or have been subject to discriminatory conduct should talk to the Deputy Head, Pastoral or may use the College's complaints procedure to seek remedy to such matters.
-Please refer to the College Complaints Policy for further details. - 10.2 Any pupil who harasses another pupil on the grounds of any protected characteristic will be subject to the College's disciplinary measures in accordance with the College Good Behaviour and Sanctions Policy. - 10.3 If parents feel this policy has been breached they should raise their concern or complaint through the College Complaints Policy which is available on the College website or on request.
+- 10.1 The school will seek to provide a supportive environment for those who make claims of discrimination and/or harassment.
+Any pupil who believes that they have been discriminated against or have been subject to discriminatory conduct should talk to the Deputy Head, Pastoral or may use the school's complaints procedure to seek remedy to such matters.
+Please refer to the school Complaints Policy for further details. - 10.2 Any pupil who harasses another pupil on the grounds of any protected characteristic will be subject to the school's disciplinary measures in accordance with the school Good Behaviour and Sanctions Policy. - 10.3 If parents feel this policy has been breached they should raise their concern or complaint through the school Complaints Policy which is available on the school website or on request.